DongyuanZhou/MA615-Brand-Analysis/README.md

 Then we search the result created by [ACSI](www.theacsi.org/index.php?option=com_content&view=article&id=149&catid=&Itemid=214&c=Dunkin%5C%27+Donuts) and found that Dunkin' Dounuts own slightly higher satisfaction than Starbucks actually.
 It is not same as what we find from twitter, but the difference is not such significant.
 ## Summary and Discussion
+From this analysis, we can get the sentiment score for the brand from twitter, it is somewhat reasonable.
+However, there is still limitation, since not all the information could get from twitter.
+We could go deeper analysis in the near future.